Marriage Preparation

 -

-This conversation helps us get to know you, hear your story, discuss your engagement, and begin discerning together.
+This conversation helps us get to know you, hear the role that Christ has played in your life, discuss your engagement, and begin discerning together.
 We will also review the Church's requirements for marriage and discuss possible wedding dates and timelines.

 No preparation is required before this meeting.